pydanny/daniel.feldroy.com/posts/2026/2026-01-recap-resolutions.md

 ## 2026 Resolutions

 - ❤️ Continue to adore my soul mate, Audrey Roy Greenfeld
 - 👩‍👧 Be there for my daughter Uma Roy Greenfeld in her 7th year on Planet Earth.
-Continue to contribute to her activities.
+Continue to contribute to her activities
 - 📝 Write at least as many blog posts as I did last year (37)
 - 🥋 Continue my fitness journey with BJJ, weights, yoga, climbing, and other healthy activities
 - 📚 Write fiction again, maybe publish it